 Avoid Using an RRSP as Emergency Cash

-When RRSP Contributions Can Make Sense First
+When an RRSP Contribution May Make Sense Earlier

 Debt Repayment Priorities in Quebec